ewwmy/cheatsheets/nodejs-en.md

   console.log('Second root middleware')
 }

-// use another middleware from the predefined function app.use(anotherMiddleware)
+// use middleware from a predefined function app.use(anotherMiddleware)

 // use middleware on `/hello` url